-Applications for the 2020 Global Learning Fellowship are now open.
+Applications for the 2020 Global Learning Fellowship are open now through February 4, 2019.

 Subscribe to the NEA Foundation’s e-newsletter to receive updates about the Global Learning Fellowship and other information about NEA Foundation programming by clicking here.

 You are eligible to apply if you are both:

 - A current K-12 classroom teacher employed in a public school

 Each section provides instructions on completing that portion of the application.
 You must create an account to apply, and you can save your work and come back to the application later.
 Besides a working computer and internet connection, to complete the application, you’ll need:

 - Your NCES School and District ID Numbers (this information can be found on the NCES website).
 For U.S. public schools, the District ID is the first 7 digits of the 12 digit NCES School ID.

 - An up-to-date resume or curriculum vitae (.doc, .docx, or .pdf).
 The application also accepts website links if your resume and/or curriculum vitae is online (e.g. LinkedIn).

 - Lesson plan/classroom evidence of global competence (encouraged)

 - Links to online examples of your work (e.g. videos, student projects, etc.) (optional)